As I work on the revision of The Listening Heart—thank you Beta readers for such excellent feedback–I was tickled to find an article in the Ma

 Stacie turned and walked to the case where she kept exquisitely formed quartz crystals—smoky, amethyst, colorless—under glass to protect them from damage as well as from too much handling.

-“Personally?” she said, as she unlocked and opened the case, and pulled out the drawer holding the crystals.
-“I think that, for most people, the crystals, the wind chimes, the music–beautiful things, beautiful sounds–just make them feel better, more connected, calmer.”
+“Personally?” she said, as she unlocked and opened the case and pulled out the drawer holding the crystals.
+“I think that, for most people, the crystals, the wind chimes, the music—beautiful things, beautiful sounds—just make them feel better, more connected, calmer.”
 Her hand went unhesitatingly to a smoky quartz the size of her thumb.
-The specimen was cloudy and dark at the base, but gradually cleared to a lovely gray brown at the terminus which was finely pointed.
+The specimen was cloudy and dark at the base, but gradually cleared to a lovely gray brown at the finely pointed terminus.

 “Just because I sell these things doesn’t mean I’m a healer.
 Nor does it mean I endorse them as a method of healing.
 In fact, I always tell people—like your Mrs. Byers—to see a health professional if they have health concerns.”